Our Approach to Treating Esophageal Cancer

 Moffitt’s approach to esophageal cancer care provides several distinct advantages:

 - By managing each patient’s treatment as a cohesive team, we are able to ensure that a patient’s many treatment needs are being met.
 We’re also able to build a comprehensive treatment plan for each patient, integrating options such as surgery, chemotherapy, radiation therapy and even cutting-edge alternatives such as molecular therapy and immune therapy treatments.

 - By offering a wide range of diagnostic and treatment services under a single roof, we’re able to provide a streamlined patient experience.
 Patients don’t have to worry about traveling to multiple locations, transferring records or remembering which appointment is at which clinic.
 Most conveniently, no referral is necessary to come to Moffitt.

 - By offering suggestions based on the results of our clinical research, our fellowship-trained physicians and scientists are able to recommend the latest and most effective strategies for fighting esophageal cancer.
 Our GI physicians hold dual appointments at Moffitt Cancer Center and the University of South Florida College of Medicine, one of the nation’s leading research universities.
 Because of our commitment to research, the National Cancer Institute has named us a Comprehensive Cancer Center – the only one in Florida.

 - By hosting an extensive range of clinical trials, we’re able to offer patients access to novel treatments and technologies that aren’t yet available at other facilities.

 If you or a loved one has been diagnosed with esophageal cancer, contact us by calling 1-888-MOFFITT.
-No referral is required to meet with our Esophageal Tumor Team; simply submit a request for a new patient appointment.
+No referral is required to meet with our Esophageal Tumor Team; simply complete a new patient registration form.